 To provide information points 2-5, you can use this free template.

-You need to submit this form via email to email@example.com (with firstname.lastname@example.org cc'd) at least two days prior to your order shipment date, or else risk shipment delays and/or fines.
-This is not a recurring process--once you’ve submitted a 5106 form, you will not need to do so again unless your IOR identification information changes.
+Since Fictiv uses FedEx as the primary carrier, you need to submit this form via email to firstname.lastname@example.org (with email@example.com cc'd) at least two days prior to your order shipment date, or else risk shipment delays and/or fines.
+This is not a recurring process—once you’ve submitted a 5106 form, you will not need to do so again, unless the information listed in this form changes.

-Here’s an example of some of the most common HTS codes used in orders placed through our platform:
+Here are some examples of the most common HTS codes used in orders placed through our platform:

-- Your parts are to be used exclusively for development, testing, product evaluation, or quality control purposes
+- This part is to be used exclusively for development, testing, product evaluation, or quality control purposes.

-- Your order is limited to noncommercial quantities in accordance with industry practice
+- Your order must be limited to noncommercial quantities, in accordance with industry practice.

-You may also be requested at the time of entry or at a later date (no later than 3 years from the time of importation of goods) to submit a written statement declaring the actual use of your parts.
+You may be requested at the time of entry or at a later date to submit a written statement declaring the actual use of your parts.